kukas/pico-glitcher/README.md

 # Pico-glitcher

+Pico-glitcher is a set of tools used to perform a voltage glitching attack on CCxxxx Texas Instruments wireless chips.
+The attack can overcome a debugging lock check and allows the attacker to dump the device firmware from a locked chip.

+I reproduced the findings from the original blogpost about this vulnerability (https://zeus.ugent.be/blog/22-23/reverse_engineering_epaper/) and added some improvements to the code.

 ## Fork information

 In this fork, I reproduced Jaspers voltage glitching experiments on CC2510 and I extended the pico-glitcher functionality.